Schönhardt polyhedron

 In geometry, a Schönhardt polyhedron is a polyhedron with the same combinatorial structure as a regular octahedron, but with dihedral angles that are non-convex along three disjoint edges.
 Because it has no interior diagonals, it cannot be triangulated into tetrahedra without adding new vertices.
 It has the fewest vertices of any polyhedron that cannot be triangulated.
 It is named after the German mathematician Erich Schönhardt, who described it in 1928, although the artist Karlis Johansons had exhibited a related structure in 1921.
+It was also rediscovered in 1965 by W. Wunderlich.

 One construction for the Schönhardt polyhedron starts with a triangular prism and twists the two equilateral triangle faces of the prism relative to each other, breaking each square face into two triangles separated by a non-convex edge.
 Some twist angles produce a jumping polyhedron whose two solid forms share the same face shapes.
 A 30° twist instead produces a shaky polyhedron, rigid but not infinitesimally rigid, whose edges form a tensegrity prism.

 Schönhardt polyhedra have been used as gadgets in a proof that testing whether a polyhedron has a triangulation is NP-complete.
 Several other polyhedra, including Jessen's icosahedron, share with the Schönhardt polyhedron the properties of having no triangulation, of jumping or being shaky, or of forming a tensegrity structure.